 - Rolling pin (for marzipan)

-- Pastry brush (for glazing)
+- Pastry brush

-- Cooling rack (for even cooling)
+- Cooling rack

-- Sharp knife (for trimming and decorating)
+- Sharp knife (for marzipan decoration)

 Nutrition